 We want to give you the best opportunity when it comes to looking for your new role.

-Our team are on hand to provide you with as much advice on interview technique as you need.
+Our team can provide as much advice on interview technique as you need.

 What do the company want and what do I have?